-Florida’s Popular Land Conservation Program Diminished
+Florida’s Popular Land Conservation Program Funded with a Twist

-This program and its predecessor, Preservation 2000, have protected 2.4 million acres of Florida’s most pristine places.
-Many threatened and endangered species such as the Florida panther, scrub jay and black bear rely on habitat that still needs protection by Florida Forever.
+This program and its predecessor, Preservation 2000, have protected more than 2.4 million acres of Florida’s special places.
+Many threatened and endangered species such as the Florida panther, scrub jay and black bear rely on habitat that still needs protection by Florida Forever or some other program.